 What is a Spiritual Emergency?

-The spiritual emergency is a severe crisis an individual may experience after going through a spiritual awakening.
 Essentially, a spiritual emergency occurs when the spiritual awakening process speeds up so much that it becomes terrifying and destabilizing to the body and mind.

-“Spiritual emergency” as a word was first coined Czech psychiatrists Stanislav and Christina Grof and was expanded in the 1989 book Spiritual Emergency: When Personal Transformation Becomes a Crisis.
-Since then it has increased in popularity, although is still relatively unheard of within mainstream spiritual communities.
-(I want to change that.)
+“Spiritual emergency” as a term was first coined by Czech psychiatrists Stanislav and Christina Grof and was expanded in their 1989 book Spiritual Emergency: When Personal Transformation Becomes a Crisis.

 Spiritual emergencies can happen to anyone at any point in life.
-Those who are not particularly ‘spiritual’ can experience it just as often as those who are actively engaged on the spiritual path.
+Those who are not particularly ‘spiritual’ can experience them just as often as those who are actively engaged on the spiritual path.
 The common uniting factor is usually that a person undergoes a shock (in the form of illness, family death, major life change, etc.) that triggers the spiritual crisis.

 The spiritual emergency can last anywhere from a few days to a number of years.
-The process is very much dependant on what kind of environment you live in and how supportive vs. unsupportive it is.
+The process is very much dependent on what kind of environment you live in and how supportive vs. unsupportive it is.

 15 Signs You’re Experiencing a Spiritual Emergency